 And that's the basis for learning that sticks.

 Here's a picture of Alexander Pope painted by Godfrey Kneller around 1716 (public domain).
-If you want to learn more about Pope, click here.
+Find out more about Pope here.